zza234s/FedGGR/README.md

 # FedGGR

-The code for the paper "Subgraph Federated Learning with Global Graph Reconstruction"
+The official code for the paper "Subgraph Federated Learning with Global Graph Reconstruction"